trentlarson/task-yaml/README.md

   - Second is an estimate of effort.
 We recommend using a power of 2 for number of hours, ie. 0 = 1 hour and 1 = 2 hours and 2 = 4 hours; note that 9 is basically 3 full-time months, too large to get a good estimate and should be broken down before being worked on.
   - Then comes the description.
   - That's basically enough to get started (and it covers the majority of my use cases).
 How's that for a simple intro?
-  - A nested list for tasks that are part of the current task.
-    - Verbosely, the `!hasparts` tag marks tasks may be nested to show sub-tasks (which all must be done before the parent is considered finished).
+  - A nested list for tasks that are part of the current task (which all must be done before the parent is considered finished).
+    - To be verbose, use a `!hasparts` key.
+      - If the parser throws an error, just use `hasparts`.
+Same goes for all these other custom tags.
-      - The `!ispartof` tag is the reverse of `!hasparts` relationship
+      - The `!ispartof` tag is the reverse of the `!hasparts` relationship.
   - The `!blocks` tag marks tasks that cannot begin until that task is finished.
-    - The `!awaits` tag is the reverse of `!blocks` relationship
+    - The `!awaits` tag is the reverse of the `!blocks` relationship.
   - If sharing, a name can show the person who is interested or assigned, and we like `@` for this.
 (That conflicts with the todotxt.org convention for a context so we'll have to see how hard we want to fight that battle.)
   - Add any other feature from todotxt.org.
     - `+` can mark a project, eg. `+home` or `+yard` or `+family-reunion`.
-    - `@` can mark a context though we like `#`, eg. `#home` or `#in-the-city` or `#family-reunion-2020`.  (todotxt.org standard is `@`.)
+    - `@` can mark a context, though we prefer `#`, eg. `#home` or `#in-the-city` or `#family-reunion-2020`.  (todotxt.org standard is `@`.)
-    - `x` can mark it done, if you want to keep it in the list.  (todotxt.org puts it on the front, which is fine if you're comfortable with alignment being off.
+    - `x` can mark a task done, if you want to keep it in the list.  (todotxt.org puts it on the front, which is fine if you're comfortable with alignment being off.
 Use it, or move your task to the bottom, or delete it... whatever looks good to you).
     - `<key>:<value` adds other data that may help, eg. `created:2020-05-24`, `due:2020-05-31`, `repeats:monthly`
 - For sharing or juggling multiple task lists, start the file with URIs.
   - This might not be a URL, and in such a case would need an external source to map to a location(s).